Marginalization of Regression-Adjusted Treatment Effects in Indirect Comparisons with Limited Patient-Level Data: Context

 \subsection{The need for outcome regression approaches}

-At present, matching-adjusted indirect comparison (MAIC)\cite{signorovitch2010comparative} is the most commonly used population-adjusted indirect comparison method.\cite{phillippo2019population} ``Matching-adjusted'' is a misnomer, as the indirect comparison is actually ``weighting-adjusted'', with the population adjustment based on propensity score weighting.\cite{rosenbaum1987model} A logistic regression models the trial assignment odds conditional on a selected set of baseline covariates.
-The weights estimated by the model represent the ``trial selection'' odds, i.e., the odds of being enrolled in the $BC$ trial as opposed to being enrolled in the $AC$ trial.
+At present, matching-adjusted indirect comparison (MAIC)\cite{signorovitch2010comparative} is the most commonly used population-adjusted indirect comparison method.\cite{phillippo2019population} ``Matching-adjusted'' is a misnomer, as the indirect comparison is actually ``weighting-adjusted'', with the population adjustment based on propensity score weighting.\cite{rosenbaum1987model} A logistic regression is used to model the trial assignment odds conditional on a selected set of baseline covariates.
+The weights estimated by the model represent the ``trial selection'' odds, namely, the odds of being enrolled in the $BC$ trial.
 These are balancing scores that, when applied to the $AC$ IPD, form a pseudo-population that has balanced covariate moments with respect to the $BC$ population.
 The weights are often applied to a weighted simple regression to estimate the marginal treatment effect for $A$ vs.~$C$ in the $BC$ population.
 However, MAIC does not explicitly require an outcome model.
 The development of outcome regression methods, which estimate an outcome-generating mechanism given treatment and the baseline covariates, is appealing for several reasons:

-(1) \textbf{Statistical precision and efficiency.} Outcome regression tends to give more precise estimates than weighting, which produces estimates with higher variance.
+(1) \textbf{Statistical precision and efficiency.} Outcome regression tends to give more precise estimates than weighting.
 Weighting is particularly inefficient and unstable where covariate overlap is poor and effective sample sizes are small,\cite{neugebauer2005prefer, van2003unified, ertefaie2010comparing, daniel2013methods, lunceford2004stratification} as it is sensitive to inordinate influence by extreme weights.
 Outcome regression can extrapolate the association between outcome and covariates where overlap is insufficient, while weighting methods cannot extrapolate beyond the observed covariate space in the $AC$ IPD.
 Valid extrapolation, using the linearity assumption or other appropriate assumptions about the input space, requires accurately capturing the true covariate-outcome relationships.